Here are 30 fun summer ideas for kids at home – when your kids are begging for something to do and screens are not an option!

 14. Summer Pictionary and I spy activities

-These printable activities are excellent for hot summer days when kids are indoors and want to relax with some fun, engaging activities.
+These printable activities are excellent for hot summer days when your kids are indoors and want to relax with some fun, engaging activities.

 Activities included are :